Risersoft/CRM/pages/CRMWeb/crm_emailmarketing.md

 ## Create

-You can create your Email by following the given steps:
+You can create your Email marketing by following the given steps:

 **STEP-1**: Click on **Activity → Campaigns → List Of Campaigns**.
 Select any one Campaign and Right Click on it.
 Select Add Email Marketing.